 This page considers further ways in which we can slow ourselves down; to keep an open mind about your destinations and/or what is ‘important’ to us, now.

 We can examine our ways of learning and we can explore the limits of actions.
-There is an ever-present risk, using this website, of depending on actions – when time to reflect might be more important.
+There is an ever-present risk, using this website, of depending on actions – when a time to reflect might be more important.

 Elsewhere, I have placed value on CURIOSITY, and that could help.
 What might be of equal importance is VERSATILITY.
-There is a time to take a fast car, a time to take a bicycle and time to walk, and stop, here and there.
+There is a time to take a fast car, a time to take a bicycle and time to walk – and to stop, here and there.
 Take a listen to The Byrds and their rendition of Turn, Turn, Turn to get my point – if you have access to Spotify.

 A final comment

 It is not easy to break a habit of a lifetime – actions that might create ‘habit releasers,’ and reveal our unknown, unknowns.
 Breaking open some of our unaware life patterns assumes a degree of insight and self-awareness that can be elusive.

 It’s not only our actions that become habit-forming, e.g. smoking, but also our thoughts and feelings.
 Neural pathways that enable us to feel a certain way may appear to be hard-wired, but our ability to just notice that feeling and to find a word for it, and to express it, depends much on the habits we have adopted from infancy, onward.